GlockTian/GlockTian.github.io/_posts/2021-12-19-Flutter-ttrpg.md

 ),
 ```

-But notice it is hard to deal with index in this method, the code may get too complicated for a simple tasks.
+But notice it might be hard to deal with index in this method, translation between index and row number is required.

 Notice that Option 1 and 2 can both handle large number of items (or even infinite), because they build children on demand.